- Psychology (PSYC) Faculty

 Although a number of undergraduate courses in psychology have applied implications, applied training is not the purpose of the undergraduate curriculum.
 Its purpose is to introduce the student to an understanding of the basic core of psychological knowledge, theory, and method, regardless of questions of practical application.

-The B.Sc. or B.A. with a Major or Honours degree in psychology is not a professional qualification.
+The B.Sc. or B.A. with a major or honours degree in psychology is not a professional qualification.
 It does not qualify the individual to carry on professional work in psychology.
-In the province of Quebec the minimum requirement for membership in the Order of Psychologists, the professional association governing the work of psychologists in the province, is a doctoral degree.
-All students planning to practice in the province of Quebec will be examined on their proficiency in French before being admitted to the professional association.
+In the province of Quebec, the minimum requirement for membership in the Order of Psychologists, the professional association governing the work of psychologists in the province, is a doctoral degree.
+However, the Order also has a number of undergraduate course requirements that you should consult in planning your degree if you ultimately hope to apply for membership in the Order of Psychologists of Quebec.
+Please see their website: www.ordrepsy.qc.ca/en/psychologue/obligations/laws-and-regulations.sn.
+All students planning to practise in the province of Quebec will also be examined on their proficiency in French before being admitted to the professional association.
 Undergraduate courses in psychology may prove of considerable value to students planning careers in professional fields other than psychology.
 These include, but are not restricted to, medicine, education, social work, human communication sciences, or business and industry.

 Students who are interested in psychology as a career must pursue graduate studies.
 Persons who hold graduate degrees in Psychology, usually the Ph.D., may find employment in universities, research institutes, hospitals, community agencies, government departments, large corporations, or may act as self-employed consultants.
 At the graduate level, psychology has many specialized branches including social psychology, physiological psychology, experimental psychology, clinical psychology, child psychology, industrial psychology, community psychology, educational psychology, and others.